-We always recommend that your backup strategy follow what is commonly known as the 3-2-1 Backup rule.
-This rule can be summed up as follows:
+We always recommend that your backup strategy fis commonly known as the 3-2-1 Backup rule.
+This rule includes:

 - You maintain at least three copies of your data

-- This data should be stored in at least two different storage media
+- Data should be stored in at least two different storage media

 - One of these copies should be maintained offsite, ideally, in the cloud

 These are the basics.
 However, for some additional value, we can go a bit deeper into the weeds and describe what a good backup will need.

 Optimal Elements of a BDR that’s Designed for Success Include: